sebastianseilund/stack2source/README.md

 #### `Stack.prototype.toString()`

 Formats the stack as a string and returns it.
 If you just want to parse a stack string to a sourcemapped string, this is what you'll want to use.
 See Quickstart.

+Currently always formats in V8-style.
+Even if the input stack was from Firefox fx.

 ### `StackFrame`